Licht: Performances

 Performance dates were May 31 – June 2, June 4–6, and June 8–10. aus LICHT was a joint production of the Dutch National Opera, Holland Festival, Royal Conservatory of The Hague, and the Stockhausen Foundation for Music.

 In 2018, the French company Le Balcon, and its musical director Maxime Pascal, began a complete stage production of the cycle.
 In 2018, Thursday premiered at the Opéra-Comique, staged by Benjamin Lazar; in 2019, Saturday premiered at the Philharmonie de Paris, staged by Damien Bigourdan and Nieto.
 In 2020, a few days before the second Covid-related lock-in, Tuesday premiered at the Philharmonie de Paris, with the same team.
 In 2022, Friday premiered at the Opéra de Lille, staged by Silvia Costa.
 In 2023, Sunday premiered at the Philharmonie de Paris, staged by Ted Huffman.
-The last two opuses in the complete series will be performed in 2025 (Monday, staged by Silvia Costa) and 2026 (Wednesday).
+The last two opuses in the complete series will be performed in 2025 (Monday, staged by Silvia Costa) and 2026 (Wednesday, stage by Susanne Kennedy).

 In June 2024, five excerpts from the Dutch 2019 aus Licht adaptation were performed at the Park Avenue Armory in New York City.
 The performances were named as a Critic's Pick by The New York Times.